Pregnancy After 35: What’s Actually True About Advanced Maternal Age

 Health Risks Associated With Advanced Maternal Age

-While many women are successfully having children later in life, it’s essential to be aware of the health risks associated with advanced maternal age.
+Many women are successfully having children later in life, but being aware of the health risks tied to advanced maternal age helps you plan and prepare.

 Some common health concerns include: